Yom Kippur War: Disengagement

+Reactions

 Response in Israel

 Though the war reinforced Israel's military deterrence, it had a stunning effect on the population in Israel.
 Following their victory in the Six-Day War, the Israeli military had become complacent.
 The shock and sudden reversals that occurred at the beginning of the war inflicted a terrible psychological blow to the Israelis, who had hitherto experienced no serious military challenges.

 A protest against the Israeli government started four months after the war ended.
 It was led by Motti Ashkenazi, commander of Budapest, the northernmost of the Bar-Lev forts and the only one during the war not to be captured by the Egyptians.
 Anger against the Israeli government (and Dayan in particular) was high.
 Shimon Agranat, President of the Israeli Supreme Court, was asked to lead an inquiry, the Agranat Commission, into the events leading up to the war and the setbacks of the first few days.

-The Agranat Commission published its preliminary findings on April 2, 1974.
-Six people were held particularly responsible for Israel's failings: